akvasan2/MonteCarloPathwaySearch/MostLikelyPathway/README.md

 Scripts used to obtain most likely paths after multiple MCPS trajectories are identified.

 Involves 2 steps:

-1. Gridding the data and filtering trajectories passing through into groups (Filter_Trajectories.py)
+1. Gridding the trajectory data and filtering trajectories passing through high density grids into groups according to a cutoff (Filter_Trajectories.py)
-2. Evaluating a transition matrix for each group and identifying the Most Likely path from each transition matrix (Dijkstras/Find_Paths.py)
+2. Evaluating a transition matrix for each group and applying Dijkstra's algorithm to each transition matrix to identify the most Likely path  (Dijkstras/Find_Paths.py)

 Parameters for each step: